-Today, we will install and remove peel and stick tiles from your walls.
+Today, we will install and remove stick tiles from your walls.
 We will also discuss how you can avoid damaging your walls in the process and any other precautions you should take when removing them from your walls.
 So, let's get started!

 Do Peel And Stick Tiles Damage Walls When Remove Them?

 There is a lot of debate on whether or not peel and stick tiles damage walls.
 Some people say that the adhesive on the back of the tiles can cause damage to the wall, while others claim that there is no risk at all.
 So, what's the truth?

 Well, it depends on how careful you are when installing the tiles.
 If you take your time and are careful when applying the adhesive, there is no risk of damage.
 However, if you're in a hurry and slap the tiles onto the wall without being careful, then there is a chance that they could damage the surface.
 Moreover, if you use the correct way to remove stick on backsplash tiles, there is also no risk of damage.